 Scenario analysis is most commonly used to run various outcomes in a single budget or plan, which we will cover today.

-The most common example is drawing various outcomes from an annual operating budget to make better business decisions around resource allocation and adjustment.
+The most common example is drawing various outcomes from an annual operating budget to improve business decisions around resource allocation and adjustment.

-After hundreds of budget cycles, we’ve come up with a best practice around building various scenarios in annual planning.
+After hundreds of budget cycles, we’ve developed a best practice around building various scenarios in annual planning.

 1. Start With the Major Goals